 We also used SCALGO Hydrology to assess the flooding vulnerability due to extreme rain.
 We first flooded the terrain, that is, removed (filled) all terrain depressions (in a process that simulates uniformly pouring water on the terrain until a steady-state is reached and all additional added water flow to the boundary of the terrain).
 We then computed a flow direction for each cell (i.e. the direction water flows from the cell), and finally the flow accumulation for each cell (that is, the amount of water that reaches the cell if a unit of water is initially placed on each cell).
 Note that assigning flow directions is non-trivial on flat areas, and that the flow accumulation of a cell corresponds to the number of "upstream" cells (i.e. an area).
 River networks are often extracted as the cells with a flow accumulation value above a certain threshold.

 The above computations were performed on the entire SRTM 60.6 billion cell raster dataset without thinning (that is, on the full 3 arc-second resolution dataset) and without use of tiling (where the dataset is broken up into smaller pieces that are processed individually).
 On a standard workstation with 4GB of main memory and low-cost 7200RPM disk drives, the sea-level rise and the flooding computation of the terrain were performed in approximately half a day, while the flow routing and flow accumulation computation was performed in approximately one day.
-Discover how you can assess the risk of flooding due to rising sea-level and extreme rain using our global flood mapping.
+Discover how you can assess the risk of flooding due to rising sea-level and extreme rain using SCALGO Live's global flood mapping simulation.

 Map of the Bay Area in California, USA.